You can use the

 Specifies the archive file name.

-Used to create a multi-release JAR file.
-Places all files specified at the end of the command line into a versioned directory of the JAR file (such as,
+Creates a multirelease JAR file.
+Places all files specified after the option into a versioned directory of the JAR file named

 Sends or prints verbose output to standard output.

 Operation Modifiers Valid Only in Create and Update Modes

 You can use the following options to customize the actions of the create and the update main operation modes: